MiRa202321/CodeForces_TLE/README.md

 ## CodeForces_TLE

 This repository documents my **consistent problem solving journey in Data Structures and Algorithms**.
+I am following TLE's CP31 Sheet.
 It focuses on daily practice to eliminate TLEs and improve logic, along with **competitive programming contest problems from Codeforces**.

 Consistency and discipline are the core goals of this repository.